Moth Smoke: Reception

 In a highly positive review for The New York Times, Jhumpa Lahiri compared Hamid to F. Scott Fitzgerald for depicting the "slippery ties between the extremely wealthy and those who hover, and generally stumble, in money’s glare".
 In The New York Review of Books, Anita Desai noted: "One could not really continue to write, or read about, the slow seasonal changes, the rural backwaters, gossipy courtyards, and traditional families in a world taken over by gun-running, drug-trafficking, large-scale industrialism, commercial entrepreneurship, tourism, new money, nightclubs, boutiques...
 Where was the Huxley, the Orwell, the Scott Fitzgerald, or even the Tom Wolfe, Jay McInerney, or Brett Easton Ellis to record this new world?
 Mohsin Hamid's novel Moth Smoke, set in Lahore, is one of the first pictures we have of that world."

 Awards and nominations

 The novel won a Betty Trask Award, was a finalist for the PEN/Hemingway Award, and was a New York Times Notable Book of The Year.

 Adaptations

 The book was adapted into the 2002 Pakistani film, Daira (which translates to "circle" in Urdu).
-It was directed by Azfar Ali and stars Pakistani actor Shahzad Nawaz.
+It was directed by Azfar Ali and stars Pakistani actor Shahzad Nawaz, who also wrote the screenplay.
 A Hindi version was planned to be directed by Rahul Bose but could not materialise due to financial constraints.